jagan123/saasproductguy/content/post/software-competitor-swot-analysis-how-to.md

 During 2011-13, while I was a PM at a helpdesk startup, competitor analysis was going through the product websites, their PR, google alerts and twitter to see what’s going on with a company and send some notes email to the CEO with the findings.

-Very soon I learnt about the SWOT analysis but never put effort in framing the findings into the template.
-Fast forward 2020 and me still being in a PM role, wanted to do SWOT analysis as a fun exercise.
+Very soon I learnt about the SWOT analysis but never put effort in framing the findings into a template.
+Fast forward 2020, I wanted to do SWOT analysis as a fun exercise.
 What better domain to pick up than the good old helpdesk and customer service management enterprise products?
 A lot changed over these past few years.
 For a moment, Zendesk, Salesforce and Freshdesk offerings are unrecognizable from how they were during 2013.

-This is how I started.
+So, this is how I started.
-— Navigating to  each of the 4 websites.
+— Navigating to  each of the 5 websites.
 Exploring and taking one word pointers.
 — Starting with the features, pricing and plan comparisons and slowly break down into the SWOT categories for each of the company.

 This is how it ended up looking